 Harlem Village Academy Charter School (the "School") is a New York State, not-for-profit corporation that was incorporated on September 13, 2002 to operate a charter school pursuant to Article 56 of the Education Law of the State of New York.
 The School is dedicated to providing a high quality college preparatory education to primarily disadvantaged students.
-Classes commenced in Harlem, New York, in September 2003 and the School provided education to approximately 398 students in grades five to twelve during the 2011-2012 school year.
+Classes commenced in Harlem, New York, in September 2003 and the School provided education to approximately 547 students in grades kindergarten and five through twelve during the 2012-2013 school year.

 The Board of Trustees of the State University of New York originally approved the application for the School on September 13, 2002.
-During the 2007-2008 school year, the School applied for, and received, a five year extension of its charter.
+During the 2012-2013 school year, the School applied for, and received, a five year extension of its charter through 2018.
 The School will continue to apply for renewals as needed, consistent with standard New York charter school practice.